TEISS / TEISS 2018: Our most successful yet

 TEISS is part of a wider series of content from London-based publishers Business Reporter.
 The sister summit – R3: Resilience, Response & Recovery – will take place in September this year for the 4th time.

-About Business Reporter: Business Report is a media publisher that specialises in print and digital publications that focus on issues that are important to Business Leaders, each of our publications reaches an average of 1.5 million people.
+About Business Reporter: Business Reporter is a media publisher that specialises in print and digital publications that focus on issues that are important to Business Leaders, each of our publications reaches an average of 1.5 million people.
 Our content is also published through the Business Reporter and TEISS websites, which includes video debates, online articles, and digital magazines.
 This content is meant to deliver news and analysis on the issues that are affecting businesses to our global audience.

 In 2017 we launched our dedicated cyber security news website TEISS.
 TEISS is aimed at a wide audience, but particularly to Information Security professionals.
 TEISS offers the latest cyber security news, tips, training courses and the Europe’s largest information security summit: The European Information Security Summit.